mlxd/mlxd.github.io/content/home/experience.md

   description = """
   *	Led research and development of a hybrid classical HPC-quantum algorithm for NLP tasks.
 Using Python, C++, PyBind11, Catch2, Docker, OpenMP, MPI and backed by Intel’s Quantum Simulator (Intel-QS), succeeded in demonstrating the encoding of corpus data and performing similarity comparisons between different sentences.
 Available at [Code](https://github.com/ICHEC/QNLP) and [Publication](https://doi.org/10.1088/2632-2153/abbd2e)
   * Point-of-contact and technical lead for several national and international collaborations between both industry and academia on quantum software projects [URL](https://www.ichec.ie/about/activities/novel-technologies/ichecs-quantum-programming-ireland-qpi-initiative).
-  * Represnt the quantum research team at ICHEC for several international conferences, including talks at ISC 2019, Frankfurt, Germany, Intel DevCon 2019, Denver Colorado, and an invited talk at QNLP 2019, Oxford.
+  * Represent the quantum research team at ICHEC for several international conferences, including talks at ISC 2019, Frankfurt, Germany, Intel DevCon 2019, Denver Colorado, and an invited talk at QNLP 2019, Oxford.
 [Talk (Youtube)](https://www.youtube.com/watch?v=rG0_SKCx09A)
   """

 [[experience]]